PaulaSanches/BinarySearchTree_Project/README.md

 # BinarySearchTree_Project
- Implementation of a Binary Search Tree in c# using random data.
+ Implementation of  a Binary Search Tree in C# using random data.